Sleep: How Does Screen Time Affect Sleep Quality?

 Common Symptoms of Screen-Related Sleep Disruption

-If screen habits are affecting your sleep, you might notice:
+If screen habits are affecting your sleep, you may notice:

 - Difficulty falling asleep